Wendy Vasicek

 12. Pisces: Capricorn

-Badhakasthana is a rasi based concept and should be used in conjunction with a rasi based dasa such as Chara dasa.
+Badhaksthana is a Jaimini rasi based concept and should be used in conjunction with a rasi based dasa such as Chara dasa.

-NB: What I feel may lead many students to believe strongly in the validity of badhakastana (in conjunction with Parasari system) is the fact that, for the movable signs (at least) i.e. Aries, Cancer, Libra and Capricorn, 11th becomes a difficult house in both systems.
+* NB: What may lead many students to believe strongly in the validity of badhakastana (in conjunction with Parasari system) is the fact that, for the movable signs (at least) i.e. Aries, Cancer, Libra and Capricorn, 11th becomes a difficult house in both systems.

 More Articles